 Drive through most housing developments today, and you’ll notice that they are using vinyl siding on the exterior of the houses.
 Vinyl siding has become increasingly popular in recent years due to its maintenance free qualities.
 Unlike wood siding that requires painting or staining every 4-6 years, vinyl siding only requires periodic washing with a mild solution of bleach and water.
 Another advantage to vinyl siding is that the color is manufactured directly into the vinyl which will last much longer than paint.

-However this can be a disadvantage as you cannot readily change the color of your home’s siding if you find it unattractive.
+However, this can be a disadvantage as you cannot readily change the color of your home’s siding if you find it unattractive.
 Another disadvantage to vinyl is that it fades.
 Look behind the end laps of vinyl siding that is 10-15 years old, and you’ll see a significant difference between the concealed vinyl and that exposed to the sun.
-Also, vinyl siding is that it is very thin and, if not properly installed, will easily blow off in strong winds, leaving your house exposed to the elements.
+Also, vinyl siding is very thin and, if not properly installed, will easily blow off in strong winds, leaving your house exposed to the elements.
 Lastly, old vinyl siding is very brittle and will have a tendency to crack and even break if anything hits it.

 Fibrous cement siding